-In 2017, Marin County's BayWAVE program completed the Marin Shoreline Sea Level Rise Vulnerability Assessment -- a technical report that details how shoreline flooding will worsen with sea level rise if no actions are taken.
+In 2017, Marin County Department of Public Works completed the Marin Shoreline Sea Level Rise Vulnerability Assessment -- a technical report that details how shoreline flooding will worsen with sea level rise if no actions are taken.

 - Were selected using best available science